 Travel hints to Domaine de Chantially

-- The Transilien/TER direct train leaves from Gare du Nord and takes 25 minutes (Train station is Chantilly-Gouvieux).
+- The Transilien/TER (site is also available in English) direct train leaves from Gare du Nord and takes 25 minutes (Train station is Chantilly-Gouvieux).

 - You are heading to Chantilly Gouvieux in the direction of Creil in the Picardie region (pick up the timetable #23 Creil-Paris at the information (accueil) counter.